 As soon as you start chatting with native Italian speakers, you will hear the word comunque a lot.
 In fact, this is one of the most common Italian conjunctions.
 These words bring ideas and sentences together, and make conversations smoother and more coherent.

-The subjunctive tense following the Comunque (Comunque tu voglia tornare a casa, io ti seguirò – However you want to go home, I’ll follow you.).
-Nevertheless, it is also common with indicative tense, especially in the spoken language.
+In same cases, comunque requires the subjunctive tense (Comunque tu voglia tornare a casa, io ti seguirò – However you want to go home, I’ll follow you.).
+Nevertheless, it is also commonly used with the indicative tense, especially in the spoken language.

 What does comunque mean?